j0xhn/VoC/posts/everythingIsNothing.md

 In short Santa is both real, and non existent depending on what level you are reasoning about him on.
 That is also how I feel about God.
 Santa is both the idea, as well as the people that buy the presents.
 God is the people around us that help us feel love.
 That comfort us in times of need and feed us in times of hunger.

-This idea is not new, it’s been told time and time again, by different people in different cultures through time and history, illustrated by the following mashup poem of famous sayings of Jesus, Kabir and the sermon of King Benjamin:<br>
+This idea is not new, it’s been told time and time again, by different people in different cultures through time and history, illustrated by the following mashup poem of famous sayings of Jesus, Kabir and the sermon of King Benjamin:

-It’s as if God is saying/
+It’s as if God is saying<br>
-I am in the next seat./
+I am in the next seat.<br>
-My shoulder is against yours./ you will not find me in the stupas,/ not in Indian shrine rooms,/ nor in synagogues,/ nor in cathedrals:/ not in masses,/ nor in temples,/ not in legs winding around your own neck,/ nor in eating nothing but vegetables,/ nor your solitary meditation regiment./
+My shoulder is against yours.<br>
+you will not find me in the stupas,<br>
+not in Indian shrine rooms,<br>
+nor in synagogues,<br>
+nor in cathedrals:<br>
+not in masses,<br>
+nor in temples,<br>
+not in legs winding around your own neck,<br>
+nor in eating nothing but vegetables,<br>
+nor your solitary meditation regiment.<br>
-When you really look for me,/
+When you really look for me,<br>
-you will see me instantly —/
+you will see me instantly —<br>
-you will find me in the tiniest moment of time,/ in the very least of these my brethren./
+you will find me in the tiniest moment of time,<br>
+in the very least of these my brethren.<br>
-For verily verily I say unto all:/ when you are in the service of your fellow being/ you are only in the service of your God.
+For verily verily I say unto all:<br>
+when you are in the service of your fellow being<br>
+you are only in the service of your God.

 God is love.